oopsmonk/stm32f746zg-quickstart/README.md

 > A template for building applications for NUCLEO-F746ZG(STM32F746ZG)

-This project is based on [cortex-m-quickstart](https://github.com/rust-embedded/cortex-m-quickstart).
+This project is created for NUCLEO-F746ZG dev board based on [cortex-m-quickstart](https://github.com/rust-embedded/cortex-m-quickstart).
+It shows `Hello, world!` on openOCD console and blinks user LEDs on the target board.

 The STM32 **NUCLEO-F746ZG** board is a low-cost and easy-to-use development kit, used to evaluate and start a development quickly with an STM32 microcontroller in LQFP144 package. it does not require any separate probe as it integrates the ST-LINK/V2-1 debugger/programmer.